Showing posts with label Capizeño. Show all posts

 October 13, 2018

-puso (sweetened rice)
+puso (sweet rice)

 This puso of Panay is sold by pair.
 Each pair comes with a plastic bag of latik na tuba (nipa palm syrup).